Culture Shock in Hong Kong

 Language barrier in Hong Kong

-Hong Kongers are usually Cantonese and English speaking, with some degree of fluency in Mandarin.
+Hong Kongers are usually Cantonese- and English-speaking, with some degree of fluency in Mandarin.
 However, this bilingual nature actually makes it rather difficult for expats to pick up any Cantonese; people will insist on speaking English just because somebody looks like a foreigner.
-Those wanting to learn Chinese should try Mandarin.
-Cantonese is known to be difficult for foreigners to learn, and Mandarin is useful when liaising with colleagues from mainland China.

 Cultural differences in Hong Kong

 There are many unspoken rules in Hong Kong, and it helps to recognise that new arrivals need to give themselves time to learn these things as they go.
 In particular, the way in which people manage the space around them is something that takes some getting used to.
-For example, when standing on the escalator one must stand on the right, because the left side is for others wanting to overtake.
-Additionally, Hong Kongers are always queuing (lining up).
-Visible queues are seen in front of everything, be it the bus stop, cinema box office, or Louis Vuitton flagship store.
+For example, Hong Kong locals may stand closer when in conversation than expats might expect.
+However, they are generally a reserved people and this is not an invitation for bodily contact.

 Weather in Hong Kong